IPAWS Monthly Proficiency Demonstration

 1. Log in to the IPAWS website if you have not already

-Note: You can navigate to the IPAWS website using the website URL, or you can sign in to the Mass Notification system and click the Public Communication and Send IPAWS Alert options on the left-hand menu of the dashboard.
-If you do not see the Send IPAWS Alert option, you may not have permission to send alerts.The Public Communication and Send IPAWS Alert options in the Mass Notification system dashboard navigation menu.
+You can navigate to the IPAWS website using the IPAWS website URL, or you can sign in to the Mass Notification system and click the Public Communication and Send IPAWS Alert options on the left-hand menu of the dashboard.
+If you do not see the Send IPAWS Alert option, you may not have permission to send alerts:The Dashboard screen with the Send IPAWS Alert menu option highlighted.

-2. Click the Create Public Message button in the Messages section of the Dashboard A green, rectangular Create Public Message button.
+2. Click the Create Public Message button in the Messages section of the Dashboard The IPAWS Dashboard screen with the Create Public Message button highlighted.

-5. Check the checkboxes next to the names of the alert channels you would like to send the message through EAS, WEA, and NWEM alert channel checkboxes.
+5. Check the checkboxes next to the names of the alert channels you would like to send the message through:The Message Type section with the EAS, WEA, and NWEM checkboxes highlighted.

 • EAS: Check this box if you want the message to be disseminated across Emergency Alert System channels (television and radio broadcast)